mtusk/wpf-currency-textbox/README.md

 # WPF Currency/Numeric TextBox
-A WPF TextBox for entering a currency value, similar to how a cash register works.
+A WPF TextBox for entering a currency/numeric value, similar to how a cash register works.

 ![example](example.gif?raw=true)